More about cleanroom classification:

 Relationship between Contamination and Cleanroom Classification

-Modular cleanrooms must be designed, constructed, and operated according to the cleanliness classification defined in ISO 14644-1.
+Cleanrooms must be designed, constructed, and operated according to the cleanliness classification defined in ISO 14644-1:2015.

-The required level of cleanliness for a cleanroom depends on the specific tasks performed within it.
-Products that are highly susceptible to contamination necessitate higher cleanliness standards.
-Once a classification is determined, the cleanroom must be maintained to meet the specifications for:
+The classification required depends on the specific tasks performed within that cleanroom.
+Products that are highly susceptible to contamination need cleaner spaces.
+Once a classification is determined, the cleanroom must be maintained to meet the appropriate specifications for environmental factors such as:

 - Cleanliness